 \mbox{~}

 {\arabic{footnote}}

 \pagenumbering{arabic}

-\section{Introduction}
+\section{INTRODUCTION}

-Flavour oscillation is the transition between a neutral flavoured meson and its antiparticle.
+Flavor oscillation is the transition between a neutral flavored meson and its antiparticle.
 In the Standard Model (SM) of particle physics, this transition is mediated by charged-current weak interactions, involving the exchange of two virtual $W$ bosons.
 A contribution from unknown massive virtual particles could interfere with the SM oscillation amplitude.
 This phenomenon is hence sensitive to physics beyond the SM at large scales~\cite{ARNPS.012809.104534}.

-The oscillation occurs because the quark mass terms in the SM Lagrangian cannot be simultaneously diagonalised with the weak coupling terms.
-The mass eigenstates of the neutral charm meson can be written as linear combinations of the flavour eigenstates as $|D_{1,2}\rangle = p |\Dz\rangle \pm q |\Dzb\rangle,$ where $p$ and $q$ are complex parameters satisfying the normalisation condition $|p|^2 + |q|^2 = 1$.
+The oscillation occurs because the quark mass terms in the SM Lagrangian cannot be simultaneously diagonalized with the weak coupling terms.
+The mass eigenstates of the neutral charm meson can be written as linear combinations of the flavor eigenstates as $|D_{1,2}\rangle = p |\Dz\rangle \pm q |\Dzb\rangle,$ where $p$ and $q$ are complex parameters satisfying the normalization condition $|p|^2 + |q|^2 = 1$.
 The quantities $m_{1,2}$ and $\Gamma_{1,2}$ are the mass and decay width of the $D_{1,2}$ states, respectively.
 The oscillation can be described with two dimensionless parameters,

 where $\Gamma=(\Gamma_1+\Gamma_2)/2$ is the average decay width.